 The Coastal Guard has been receiving a good percentage of enrollment from reputed college graduates.
 They've been offered around $30,000 in loan forgiveness.

-As similar to the Army, Navy and Air Force Loan Forgiveness, the benefits are provided after serving for one year.
+As similar to the Army, Navy, and Air Force Loan Forgiveness, the benefits are provided after serving for one year.

-Military student loan repayment benefits
+Military student loans repayment benefits

 There are tons of military student loan forgiveness benefits generally available for all sections through the Post 9/11 GI Bill or Montgomery GI Bill.